-On May 1, 2020, the Organization was able to secure a \$68,489 loan under the Paycheck Protection Program ("PPP").
+Second PPP Loan - On February 8, 2021, the Organization was able to secure a second loan under the Paycheck Protection Program ("PPP") for \$68,490.
 The interest rate on the loan is 1.0% per annum.
 The first six months of interest will be deferred to and payable on the Maturity Date.
 Monthly interest payments will commence seven months after the date of the loan.
-All principal and accrued interest payments are due on April 1, 2022 ("Maturity Date").
-Management intends to satisfy all PPP requirements to obtain loan forgiveness for the entire loan and accrued interest amount.
+All principal and accrued interest payments are due on February 8, 2026 ("Maturity Date").
+Subsequent to year end, management satisfied all PPP requirements and obtained loan forgiveness for the entire loan and accrued interest amount.